-In light of the reduction of revenue and continuous operating losses of the Group's production facilities in Hangzhou as a result of the fierce market competition, the management of the Group considered that there is indication of impairment on the property, plant and equipment (including right-of-use assets) of RMB144,362,000 allocating to Hangzhou Haina CGU (as defined in Note 14) and the impairment assessment of these property, plant and equipment has been performed together with intangible assets and goodwill relating to Hangzhou Haina CGU (as detailed in Note 14).
+In light of the reduction of revenue and continuous operating losses of the Group's production facilities in Hangzhou and Foshan as a result of the fierce market competition, the management of the Group considered that there is indication of impairment on the property, plant and equipment (including right-of-use assets) of RMB260,035,000 and RMB3,807,000 allocating to Hangzhou Haina CGU and Foshan Aopusi CGU, respectively.
+For the purpose of the impairment assessment, the Hangzhou Haina CGU (comprising the property, plant and equipment (including right-of-use assets) of Hangzhou Haina production facilities) and the Foshan Aopusi CGU (comprising the property, plant and equipment (including right-of-use assets) of Foshan Aopusi production facilities are treated as separate CGU.